 Your air conditioner is meant to cool down your home and keep it comfortable.
 But sometimes, your system doesn’t want to cooperate, blowing warm air around your space instead.
 Not only is this frustrating, but it also can leave many homeowners scratching their heads since it can be hard to diagnose the cause.

 We’re no strangers to failing air conditioners at Champion AC & Plumbing.
 There are a few different issues that can cause your AC to stop blowing cold air, and each issue has a different solution.
 We’re here to share what can cause your cooling system to stop working properly, and how you can fix it.

 Dirty Air Filter

-Fan or Fan Motor
+Fan Or Fan Motor

 If you have inspected your filter, evaporator coils and your fan motor and they all seem to be working properly, then it may be a problem with your electronic control board, or PCP.
-This monitors the incoming temperature with a compressor that turns off or on according to the desired temperature.
+This monitors the incoming temperature with a compressor that turns off and on according to the desired temperature.

 If it is not working properly, then the connection to your compressor will not send any power.
 This makes temperature regulation harder.
 Schedule an AC tune-up with our technicians so that your PCP can be repaired before further damage is caused.

 Your AC uses an outdoor and indoor unit to cool down your home.
 If the outdoor unit trips the circuit breaker, it won’t be able to release heat from the refrigerant that is sent to it.
 This can cause your AC to produce warm air indoors instead of cool air.